 Propagation | Cuttings rooted in water |

-Pests & Diseases | Scale, thrips, mealybugs, aphids |
+Pests and Diseases | Scale, thrips, mealybugs, and aphids |

 Toxicity | Toxic to cats and dogs |

-When growing Dracaena angustifolia as a houseplant, place the pot somewhere near a bright light, but try to avoid having the plant receive direct sunlight for a significant amount of time.
+When growing Dracaena angustifolia as a houseplant, place the pot somewhere near a bright light but try to avoid having the plant receive direct sunlight for a significant amount of time.

+Dracaena angustifolia is very sensitive to water, and it’s important to avoid excessive watering at all costs.
 The soil for the Dracaena angustifolia is best mixed with some compost, and it should drain reasonably fast, too, to help the plant avoid remaining waterlogged after watering.

 The plant enjoys regular misting, and its water needs are not significant.
 The Dracaena angustifolia only needs fertilizer about once or twice a year.